-Current plans are for the production of a combined cobalt/copper/gold concentrate from the mine and mill to be shipped to the CPF for hydrometallurgical processing of cobalt and copper-bearing sulfides to produce cobalt sulfate heptahydrate utilized in the production of cathodes for the rechargeable battery sector.
-Other marketable by-products include copper concentrate, copper sulfate pentahydrate and magnesium sulfate used primarily in the agricultural industry, and gold.
+Current plans, based on the feasibility level metallurgical test work completed over the summer, call for the initial scalping of copper from concentrate produced at the mine and mill to produce a copper rich concentrate and a cobalt rich concentrate utilizing standard froth flotation circuits for further hydrometallurgical processing at the CPF.
+Additional cobalt will be recovered from the copper rich concentrate at the CPF to produce a clean copper concentrate suitable for direct sale to a copper smelter.
+Hydrometallurgical processing of the cobalt rich, copper bearing sulfide concentrate will be conducted at the CPF to produce cobalt sulfate heptahydrate utilized in the production of cathodes for the rechargeable battery sector.
+Marketable by-products include copper concentrate (from the copper rich concentrate), copper sulfate pentahydrate and magnesium sulfate used primarily in the agricultural industry, and gold.
 The substitution of magnesium oxide for lime as a neutralizing agent at the CPF results in the production of agricultural grade magnesium sulfate.
-Copper in concentrate will initially be scalped from the bulk concentrate at the CPF utilizing a standard froth flotation circuit and free gold will be recovered through a carbon-in-leach cyanidation circuit producing gold-loaded carbon.
+Free gold will be recovered through a carbon-in-leach cyanidation circuit producing gold-loaded carbon.

-The PEA reports overall recoveries to products (copper concentrate, sulfate crystals and gold loaded carbon) with respect to mill feed and internal recoveries at the CPF are 90.99% for cobalt, 92.76% for copper and 78.46% for gold.
+The PEA reported overall recoveries to products (copper concentrate, sulfate crystals and gold loaded carbon) with respect to mill feed and internal recoveries at the CPF are 90.99% for cobalt, 92.76% for copper and 78.46% for gold.
 Overall recoveries for copper and gold includes metals contained in the copper concentrate as well as leached products.
 All magnesium that is input as MgO is recovered in the MgSO4 product in the current model for this study.

 MDA updated the ICP's Ram deposit estimate of cobalt, copper, and gold resources into a three-dimensional block model to be used for mine planning, design, and scheduling forms part of the PEA with an effective date of March 10, 2015.
 MDA had previously estimated the resources for the Ram deposit.
 Cobalt, copper, and gold reported resources are shown in the table below.
 The stated resource is diluted throughout the entire 6 feet by 2 feet by 5 feet blocks that are equal to or above the cut-off grade of 0.2% cobalt.
 There is approximately 15% dilution in the stope designs.
-The copper and gold resources are those resources carried within the blocks which attain the cobalt cutoff grade.
-No metal value is given to the copper or gold in determining the Co resource cutoff.
+The copper and gold resources are those resources carried within the blocks which attain the cobalt cut-off grade.
+No metal value is given to the copper or gold in determining the Co resource cut-off.
 No metal recoveries are applied, as this is an in-situ resource.